geandev/LightBus/README.md

 LighBus
 =======

-LightBus and a simple implementation for sending asynchronous messages oneway or with return for .NET applications.
+LightBus is a simple implementation for sending asynchronous messages oneway or with return for .NET applications.

 # Installation